EMMC-ASBL/oteapi-core/README.md

 $ pip install oteapi-core

 ## License

-OTEAPI Core is released under the [MIT license](https://github.com/EMMC-ASBL/oteapi-core/blob/master/LICENSE).
+OTEAPI Core is released under the [MIT license](https://github.com/EMMC-ASBL/oteapi-core/blob/master/LICENSE) with copyright &copy; SINTEF.

 ## Acknowledgment
 OTEAPI Core has been supported by the following projects: